deltachat/deltachat-pages/_posts/2024-05-31-instant-onboarding.md

 Yes.

-We aim to make Delta Chat more approachable to the many who do not care about or are even skeptical of "e-mail".
+We aim to make Delta Chat more approachable with those who do not care about or are even skeptical of "e-mail".
-In all likelyness that's not you because you wouldn't be reading this post here, then :)
+In all likelyness that's not you because you are reading this post here :)
-But you probably know people who might appreciate that Delta Chat does not require a phone number or other personal data, offers privacy, censorship resistance, a free "choice of server" as well as a convenient and reliable user experience that integrates games and collab tools, along with a growing chat bot ecosystem?
+But you probably know people who might appreciate that Delta Chat

+- provides a convenient and reliable messaging experience,

+- does not require a phone number or any other personal data,

+- offers privacy, censorship resistance and free choice of server,

+- offers in-chat games like 2048, chess or hextris, and in-chat tools like an editor, a calendar and a checklist and all of that without requiring any server support.

+In light of all these features, we prefer to not require would-be-users first to understand what "e-mail" has to do with anything.
+Or as a 20-year old women once reacted "E-mail?
+Isn't e-mail just there fore spam and work?"
+E-mail in the form of chatmail is so much more than that but e-mail addresses redece into the background of Delta Chat just like phone numbers recede into the background of classic phone-based messengers.

-## Chatmail makes e-mail not only fast but cheap again
+## Chatmail makes e-mail cheap again

-With our new chatmail-based instant onboarding system, e-mail addresses are becoming, once again, cheap and virtually free.
+With our new chatmail-based instant onboarding system, e-mail addresses are becoming, like in the early 2000s, cheap and virtually free.
 But this time around, there is no company posturing to "do no evil" luring everyone to their central "ethical" service and then drop the pretense soon after.
 [Running a chatmail server](https://delta.chat/en/2023-12-13-chatmail) is a cheap activity that we want people to be able to do on the side and on low-end hardware all across the world.
-Chatmail is best understood as a blind and ephemeral end-to-end encrypted messaging router running at Internet-scale.
+Chatmail is best described as an ephemeral end-to-end encrypted messaging routing system running at Internet-scale.

-## Widely used Internet standards for the win
+## Internet standards FTW or: e-mail strikes back!

 How often have you heart "E-mail is dead" or
 "here is this brand new thing to replace e-mail" from marketing departments throughout the last two decades?
-How often have you heart "The Web is dead and replaced by mobile apps" only to find most mobile apps being a thinly veiled web view, anyway?
+How often have you heart "The Web is dead and replaced by mobile apps" only to find most mobile apps being a repackaged web view, anyway?

-By contrast, our carefully curated minimal usage of widely deployed e-mail and web standards remains as our core approach to avoid the pitfalls and failures that come with the many past and present
-"inventing a new standard that can replace e-mail or the Web" efforts.
+By contrast, Delta Chat fully embraces both E-mail and Web standards to avoid the pitfalls and failures of prior and current "inventing a new standard that will replace e-mail (or the Web)" efforts.
-The new releases mark a major milestone in our endeavour of leveraging the existing massively distributed e-mail network and enriching it with chatmail servers for convenient chat messaging.
+Our new "Instant onboarding" releases cultivate and grow chatmail servers as part of the existing massively distributed e-mail network to evolve as a fast and secure basis for decentralized instant messaging.

+Delta Chat is, one may summarize, a messenger who takes XKCD 927 to heart :)

 <figure> <a href="https://xkcd.com/927/"><img src="https://imgs.xkcd.com/comics/standards_2x.png" width="500px" style="float:center; clear:both; margin-left:.5em; margin-bottom:.2em;" alt="XKCD 927 comic" /><figcaption>XKCD 927</figcaption> </a></figure>